Jeff Bezos: Amazon

-In 1998, Bezos diversified into the online sale of music and video, and by the end of the year he had expanded the company's products to include a variety of other consumer goods.
-Bezos used the $54 million raised during the company's 1997 equity offering to finance the aggressive acquisition of smaller competitors.
-Among these acquisitions were his purchase of a majority stake in pets.com in 1999 and a purchase of a portion of kozmo.com for $60 million, both of which would fail after the dot-com bubble collapse in 2000.
-By the end of 2000, Bezos borrowed $2 billion from banks, as its cash balances dipped to only $350 million.
+In 1998, Bezos diversified into the online sale of music and video, and by the end of the year he had expanded the company's product offerings to include a variety of other consumer goods.
+Bezos used funds raised during the company's 1997 equity offering to finance the acquisition of smaller internet companies during the dot-com expansion period.
+Among these acquisitions were a purchase of a majority stake in Pets.com in 1999 and a purchase of a portion of Kozmo.com for $60 million, both of which failed after the dot-com bubble collapse in 2000.
+By the end of 2000, Bezos borrowed $2 billion from banks, as Amazon's cash balances dipped to only $350 million.
 However, the company continued to expand despite its losses, and in 2002, Bezos led Amazon to launch Amazon Web Services, which compiled data from weather channels and website traffic.
-Revenues stagnated later that year, and after the company nearly went bankrupt, he closed distribution centers and laid off 14% of the Amazon workforce.
+Revenues stagnated later that year, and after the company nearly went bankrupt, Bezos closed distribution centers and laid off 14% of the Amazon workforce.
 In 2003, Amazon rebounded from financial instability and turned a profit of $35 million.

 In November 2007, Bezos launched the Amazon Kindle.
 According to a 2008 Time profile, Bezos wished to create a device that allowed a "flow state" in reading similar to the experience of video games.
 In 2013, Bezos secured a $600-million contract with the Central Intelligence Agency (CIA) on behalf of Amazon Web Services.
 In October of that year, Amazon was recognized as the largest online shopping retailer in the world.